automationbroker/apb/docs/developers.md

 ### Top level structure

 * `version`: Version of the Bundle spec.
 Please see [versioning](#apb-spec-versioning) for more information.
-* `name`: Name of the Service Bundle.
+* `name`: Name of the APB.
 Names must be valid ASCII and may contain lowercase letters, digits, underscores, periods and dashed.
 Please see [Docker's guidelines](https://docs.docker.com/engine/reference/commandline/tag/#extended-description) for valid tag names.
-* `description`: Short description of this Service Bundle.
+* `description`: Short description of this APB.
-* `bindable`: Boolean option of whether or not this Service Bundle can be bound to.
+* `bindable`: Boolean option of whether or not this APB can be bound to.
 Accepted fields are `true` or `false`.
-* `async`: Field to determine whether the Service Bundle can be deployed asynchronously.
+* `async`: Field to determine whether the APB can be deployed asynchronously.
 Accepted fields are `optional`, `required`, `unsupported`.
 * `metadata`: A dictionary field declaring relevant metadata information.
 Please see the [metadata section](#metadata) for more information.
 * `plans`: A list of plans that can be deployed.
 Please see the [plans section](#plans) for more information.